temporalio/temporal-ecommerce/content/part2.md

 You need to schedule a job that checks if the cart is abandoned, and reschedule that job every time the cart is updated.

 With Temporal, you don't need a separate job queue.
 Instead, you define a _Selector_ with two event handlers: one that responds to a Workflow signal, and one that responds to a timer.
+By creating a new Selector on each iteration of the `for` loop, you're telling Temporal to handle the next update cart signal it receives, or send an abandoned cart email if it doesn't receive a signal for `abandonedCartTimeout`.
+Calling `Select()` on a selector blocks the Workflow until there's either a signal or `abandonedCartTimeout` elapses.

 ```golang
 func CartWorkflow(ctx workflow.Context, state CartState) error {